 The Valparaíso system also operates Chinese trolleybuses and other models, including articulated trolleybuses, imported secondhand from Switzerland.
 The operator, Trolebuses de Chile, has an elaborate website with an animated trolleybus, an animated "Ruta" map (upside down), a slide show of its 18 Pullman liveries ("Nuestros Troles") and, under "Historia > Archivo de Prensa", an impressive collection of newspaper articles about trolleybuses going back 70 years.
-Trolebuses en Valparaíso: La Historia en Movimiento is another government page with a brief history.
 The Valparaíso provincial government supplies a nice PDF map which shows the trolleybus line and also the city's 14 funiculars and underground Polanco elevator.
 The trilingual website Trolleybus Valparaiso of Samuel Fuentes contains an extraordinary collection of enlargeable photographs of trolleybuses of every model, inside and out, from every period [choose Spanish, French or English text under the main title].
-The website Trolebuses Chilenos by Diego González Vargas also has a large assortment of photographs and diagrams of each model, a vehicle inventory and a collection of maps ("Recorridos") of the systems in both Santiago and Valparaíso.
-Trolesvalpo: Magia sobre ruedas by Álvaro Rojas supplies a good "Historia" with many old photos and nice examples of the various "modelos" (many of the pictures are from my website).
 My 2-part website about The Trolleybuses of Valparaíso [also available with Spanish text] presents a detailed history, all-time map and 50 historic illustrations.
+The webpage Trolejbusy ve Valparaísu has text in Czech and 45 enlargeable photographs.
 At one time St.-Petersburg Tram Collection in Russia sold a 1:43 scale model of trolleybus 814, but it is now out of production.
-Other webpages about Valparaíso trolleybuses may be found under "Valparaíso.
-Trolleybus system" on my CHILE index page.

 Traction Yearbook '87.
 Joseph P. Saitta, ed.
 Merrick, NY (U.S.), 1987 .
 Two articles on Latin American transport: "Twin Poles in South America" by Steve Morgan, pp. 106-117, describes the trolleybus operations on the continent in 1986.
 "Down Mexico Way" by Joseph P. Saitta, pp. 118-128, describes the tramway and trolleybus operations that year in Mexico City and Guadalajara.
 Each article is accompanied by 30+ high-quality color photographs.